Public Service gender pay gap, pay by gender and ethnicity and ethnic pay gaps.

 Ethnic pay gaps

-The Māori pay gap (the difference between average pay for Māori and non-Māori employees) has fallen from 5.4% in 2023 to 4.8% in 2024.
-The Māori pay gap is the lowest since measurement began in 2000.
-The Pacific pay gap has increased from the record low of 16.6% in 2023 to 17.2% in 2024.
-The Asian pay gap has risen, from 13.0% in 2023 to 13.8% in 2024, the highest it has been since measurement began.
+The Māori pay gap (the difference between average pay for Māori and non-Māori employees) has increased slightly from 4.8% in 2024 to 4.9% in 2025.
+The 2024 Māori pay gap was the lowest since measurement began in 2000.
+The Pacific pay gap has also increased slightly from 17.2% in 2024 to 17.3% in 2025.
+The Asian pay gap decreased, from 13.8% in 2024, the highest it has been since measurement began, to 13.0% in 2025.
 Asian representation in the Public Service has been growing strongly in recent years and this means an increasing number, and proportion, of new recruits are Asian than in the past.
-This is likely to be counteracting improvements in pay gaps.
+This has likely been counteracting improvements in pay gaps.

 Alongside the impact of bias and discrimination has on pay gaps, both gender and, ethnic pay gaps can reflect occupational segregation or the occupation profile of a particular ethnic group.
 Māori, Pacific and Asian public servants are over-represented, to varying degrees, in lower-paid occupation groups.